Selling Property Acquired as a Gift in the Czech Republic: Tax Guide 2026

 Summary: Selling Donated Property in the Czech Republic

-🚩 Reporting a gift over 5 million: Remember that even a tax-exempt gift over CZK 5,000,000 must be reported to the Czech tax authority on time.
+🚩 Reporting a gift over 5 million: Do not forget that even a tax-exempt gift over CZK 5,000,000 must be reported to the Czech tax authority on time.

-🚩 Notification of housing needs: If you rely on the housing needs exemption, you must formally notify the Czech tax administrator.
+🚩 Notification of housing needs: If you rely on an exemption due to financing your own housing needs, you must notify the tax administrator of this fact.

-🚩 You only tax the profit: If no exemption applies, only the difference between the sale price and the value at the time of donation is taxed, minus costs.
+🚩 You only tax the profit: If you do not meet the conditions for exemption, only the difference between the sale price and the property's price at the time of the donation is taxed, reduced by the costs of the sale, maintenance, and repairs.

 Planning to Sell Property in the Czech Republic?